imthenachoman/nSPTiles/README.md

 \*\*\*\*\*\* **IMPORTANT** \*\*\*\*\*\*

- 1. download [`nSPTiles.1.0.webpart`](https://raw.githubusercontent.com/imthenachoman/nSPTiles/master/nSPTiles.1.0.webpart) file from nSPTiles.1.0.zip to your computer somewhere
- 2. add a WebPart to the page like you normally would
+ 1. add a WebPart to the page like you normally would
- 3. in the section where you would select a WebPart to add upload the `nSPTiles.1.0.webpart` file and add it to the page (after it uploads you may have to go back to the add a WebPart wizard)
+ 2. in the section where you would select a WebPart to add upload the `nSPTiles.1.0.webpart` file (from the zip file you downloaded earlier) and add it to the page (after it uploads you may have to go back to the add a WebPart wizard)
- 4. edit the `nSPTiles` webpart and under `Parameters Editor` change the `DefaultValue` for each line:
+ 3. edit the `nSPTiles` webpart and under `Parameters Editor` change the `DefaultValue` for each line:

     ```xml
     <ParameterBinding Name="nSPTilesJSPath" Location="None" DefaultValue="nSPTiles.1.0.min.js"/>